pylint-dev/pylint/README.rst

    :widths: 10 100

    * - |tideliftlogo|
-     - Professional support for pylint is available as part of the `Tidelift Subscription`_.
+     - Professional support for Pylint is available as part of the `Tidelift Subscription`_.
 Tidelift gives software development teams a single source for purchasing and maintaining their software, with professional grade assurances from the experts who know it best, while seamlessly integrating with existing